 Sebastian Korda vs. Alexandre Muller: Prediction and Match Betting Odds | Zhuhai Championships

-In the Round of 16 of the Zhuhai Championships on Friday, Alexandre Muller (ranked No. 84) faces Sebastian Korda (No. 33).
+In the Zhuhai Championships Round of 16 on Saturday, we have a matchup featuring No. 84-ranked Alexandre Muller against No. 33 Sebastian Korda.

-In the Round of 16, Korda is the favorite against Muller, with -350 odds compared to the underdog's +260.
+In the Round of 16, Korda is favored over Muller, with -350 odds compared to the underdog's +260.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!